-Preimplantation genetic testing for monogenic/single gene defects (PGT-M), is a genetic test carried out on embryos during in vitro fertilization, where one or both the biological parents have a monogenic or single-gene disorder like Tay-Sachs disease, cystic fibrosis or many other conditions.
+Preimplantation genetic testing for monogenic/single gene defects (PGT-M), is a genetic screening carried out on embryos in coordination with an in vitro fertilization (IVF) cycle, where one or both the biological parents have an inherited monogenic or single-gene disorder like Tay-Sachs disease, cystic fibrosis or many other conditions.

-This test helps reduce the risk of having a child with the same genetic disorder.
-Monogenic disorders are genetic disorders caused by the mutation (alteration) of a single gene; hence, they are also known as single gene defects.
+This screening of the embryos helps identify healthy embryos and reduce the risk of having a child with the same inherited genetic disorder.
+Monogenic disorders are genetic disorders caused by the mutation (alteration) of a single gene; hence, they are also known as single-gene defects.

-PGT-M was previously known preimplantation genetic diagnosis (PGT)
+PGT-M was previously known as preimplantation genetic diagnosis (PGD)

 FertilitySmarts explains Preimplantation Genetic Testing for Monogenic/Single Gene Defects (PGT-M)

-Fertility specialists prefer testing the day-5 embryos due to three main reasons:
+Fertility specialists prefer testing a blastocyst embryo for three main reasons:

-- The two layers of these embryos, namely the outer cell layer (that will develop into the placenta) and the inner cell mass (that will mature into the baby) are easily appreciated by day 5.
-This allows to biopsy only the placental and not fetal cells, preventing any damage to the latter.
+- The two layers of these embryos, namely the outer cell layer (that will develop into the placenta) and the inner cell mass (that will mature into the baby) are easily evaluated at the blastocyst stage.
+This allows the biopsy of only the placental with a lower risk of not disrupting the fetal cells.
 It also greatly optimizes the implantation rates.

-- The error rates are high with a day-3 biopsy as the embryo layers are not fully developed.
+- The error rates of long term embryo damage to development are higher with a day-3 biopsy as the embryo layers are not fully developed.

-- The day-3 biopsy enables examination of only a "single" cell (instead of multiple cells on a day-5 biopsy) and thus may skip the abnormal embryos.
+- The day-3 biopsy enables examination of only a "single" cell (instead of multiple cells on a blastocyst biopsy) and thus may fail to identify the abnormal embryos.

 Innovative versions of PGT-M like karyomapping are now being used because the amount of DNA available is very small, which can make the diagnosis difficult.
-Karyomapping involves studying the DNA from the sperm and egg donors, as well as from a family member with a known genetic disease; thus, reducing the chances of any errors.
+Karyomapping involves studying the DNA from the sperm and egg contributors, as well as from a family member with a known genetic disease; thus, increasing the probability of correctly identifying affected embryos